Chatbot Metrics: The KPIs That Actually Drive Pipeline

 • Poor intent detection: Bot routes to human prematurely

-Quality and Accuracy Metrics
+Quality and accuracy metrics

 High volume means nothing if the bot frustrates visitors with irrelevant or wrong responses.
 These metrics show whether your bot actually understands what people are asking.